Chris Sale: 2019

 On March 23, 2019, Sale signed a five-year, $145 million extension with the Red Sox.
 Sale earned $15 million in 2019 via a club option in his prior contract, with the extension covering 2020 through 2024 plus a vesting option for 2025.
-Manager Alex Cora named Sale as Boston's starting pitcher for 2019 Opening Day.
+Manager Alex Cora named Sale as Boston's starting pitcher for Opening Day.
 Sale started the season 0–4 with an 8.50 ERA, a performance he called "flat-out embarrassing."
 On May 8, Sale threw an immaculate inning for the first time in his career, striking out three straight Orioles batters on a total of nine pitches.
 On May 14 against Colorado, Sale struck out 17 batters, a new career-high; he left after seven innings and received a no decision as Boston lost in extra innings.
 He pitched his second immaculate inning on June 5, in a complete-game shutout against Kansas City, striking out 12.
 On August 13, Sale recorded the 2,000th strikeout of his major league career; he reached that mark in 1,626 innings pitched, the fewest innings needed to accomplish the feat in MLB history.
 On August 17, Sale was placed on the 10-day injured list due to left elbow inflammation, retroactive to August 14.
 After meeting with James Andrews on August 19, it was determined that Sale did not need surgery; however, the inflammation in his elbow was expected to end his season.
 On September 1, the Red Sox moved him to the 60-day injured list.
 For the 2019 season, Sale had a 6–11 record with 4.40 ERA and 218 strikeouts in 147 1/3 innings.
 He had 14 games with 10+ strikeouts, including a period from April 21 to June 26 when he recorded 10+ strikeouts in 10 out of 13 starts.

 2020

 On February 27, 2020, Red Sox manager Ron Roenicke announced that Sale would not be ready for Opening Day due to his progress in spring training being hampered by pneumonia.
-Two weeks later, the season was delayed due to coronavirus pandemic concerns.
+Two weeks later, the season was delayed due to COVID-19 pandemic concerns.
 On March 19, the team announced that Sale would undergo Tommy John surgery, thereby ending his 2020 season.
 On March 30, the Red Sox announced that Sale successfully underwent the surgery, which was performed in Los Angeles.
 On June 28, days before the restart of preseason training, the team placed Sale on the 45-day injured list (reduced from 60-day for 2020).

 In an article in The New York Times, "Was That Pitcher's Surgery Truly Essential?", columnist Tyler Kepner discussed the Tommy John surgery of both Sale and Noah Syndergaard in a time when the coronavirus pandemic had led federal, state, and local authorities to restrict medical procedures to essential services only.
 Sale, who had been receiving treatment by Andrews at his Florida clinic, had his surgery performed at the Cedars-Sinai Medical Center in Los Angeles after Andrews suspended all non-emergency medical surgery in compliance with Florida's coronavirus pandemic policy.